John Kasich: Lieutenant governor

 Kasich has a "long-standing political partnership" with his lieutenant governor, Mary Taylor.
 In 2014, Kasich defended Taylor after her chief of staff, and that chief of staff's administrative assistant, resigned following a timesheet probe.
 Kasich said of Taylor's handling of the matter: "Mary did the right thing and I support her."

 In 2017, the Kasich-Taylor relationship frayed after Taylor abandoned Kasich ally Matt Borges in his bid for chairman of the Ohio Republican Party, and instead chose to support Jane Timken, who was actively supported by Donald Trump, who sought revenge against Kasich for his choice not to endorse Trump.
 Nevertheless, Kasich indicated that Taylor had "been a good partner" over his term and indicated that he would support her if she chose to run for governor in 2018.

 Racial diversity in Cabinet

 Upon taking office in 2011, Kasich received criticism for appointing an initial all-white cabinet of 22 members.
-Responding to criticism for not appointing any black, Hispanic, or Asian Cabinet members, Kasich said: "I don't look at things from the standpoint of any of these sort of metrics that people tend to focus on, race or age, or any of those things.
+Responding to criticism for not appointing any black, Hispanic, or Asian Cabinet members, Kasich said: "I don't look at things from the standpoint of any of these sorts of metrics that people tend to focus on, race or age, or any of those things.
 It's not the way I look at things...
 I want the best possible team I can get."
 Shortly afterward, on February 2, 2011, Kasich made his first minority appointment to the Cabinet, naming Michael Colbert, a black man, to lead the Ohio Department of Job and Family Services.

 As of 2018, four members of Kasich's Cabinet were members of racial minorities.